Castellated PCBs: Introduction and Design Requirements

 Pad Shape and Placement

 Castellated holes can be designed as round or oval (with round or square solder pads), but attention should be paid to positioning the solder pads in the internal area of the board outline.
-For designs with only one-third of the holes inside the board, as shown in Figure 3, this design cannot meet the production process; at least the holes must be positioned on the centerline of the board outline.
-In addition, oval castellated holes parallel to the board edge cannot be processed, as shown in Figure 6 below.
+For designs with only one-third of the holes inside the board, as shown in the corresponding design diagrams, this layout cannot meet manufacturing constraints, this design cannot meet the production process; at least the holes must be positioned on the centerline of the board outline.
+In addition, as shown in the diagrams below, oval castellated holes, oval castellated holes parallel to the board edge can only proceed if the hole extends 1/2 into the board.
+When the length is greater than or equal to 5mm, ENIG surface finish process is required.

 Panelising Castellated Boards

-For castellated boards, single-board dimensions must be ≥ 10 mm (regardless of whether panels are used), and castellated boards can also use the V-cut and mouse bite panelization methods.
+For castellated boards, single-board dimensions must be ≥ 10 mm with panel format, the panel dimension should be ≥ 10 mm, and castellated boards can also use the V-cut and mouse bite panelization methods.

 One point to emphasize is that V-cut shaping should not be used on castellated edges (because the V-cut tool will pull on the copper, causing it to detach from the hole).
 Instead, CNC milling should be used for shaping.